cst1201-d644/Turtle-Simulator/README.md

 ## Instructions

 Below are detailed instructions for completing this lab.
-For this early assignment, we'll walk you through most of the steps.
 There are a lot of details; be sure and read the instructions carefully, and let us know if anything is unclear!

 ### Part 1: Drawing a Simple Bowtie